Activities at Pacific

 There are more than 60 clubs and activities on campus – from academic to special interest to social.
 The clubs include pre-professional clubs for certain majors, the Hawaiian club, the mountain biking club, the ultimate Frisbee club, and several fraternities and sororities.
 And, if there isn't a club to fit your interests, you can start your own.

 Home Away from HomeThe student residence halls are the hub of social life at Pacific.
 Freshmen live in Walter Hall, McCormick Hall, or Clark Hall, where they quickly make friends with their hall mates.
 The residence halls are run by the Residence Hall Association (RHA), a group of students who organize social and educational activities.
 Some popular activities organized by the RHA include picnics, excursions to professional sporting events, charitable fundraisers, and tons of other events.
+Check out the New Residence Hall opening fall 2014.

 The main dining hall on campus is in the University Center (UC).
 Students choose from a variety of foods, including pasta, Mexican, Asian, and a full fruit and salad bar.
 Students can also get sandwiches, soups, beverages and more early in the morning and late at night at the Boxer Bistro.
 Come visit and taste for yourself!